alexeyev/kyrgyz-embedding-evaluation/README.md

-# kyrgyz-embedding-evaluation
+# Kyrgyz language embeddings: third-party vectors, training scripts, evaluation data

-A benchmark for embeddings evaluation for Kyrgyz language
+A benchmark for embeddings evaluation for Kyrgyz language.

+Will be released after the competition.